 Tapping his truncheon in his hand, he moved closer.
 “Are you cold?”
 She looked up at him.
 He knew she must be, the woman wondered what he wanted.
 Ripping off her blanket he stared at her, fear trickled down her spine, increasing her shivering.

 “You gonna be nice to me?” he asked?
 She nodded, now knowing what he wanted.
-He reached out and tweaked her nipple, it burned as he squeezed.
+He reached out and tweaked her nipple through her thin shirt, it burned as he squeezed.
 She tried to pull away crying in pain, but he held fast.
 Instinctively the woman lifted her knee and kicked, catching him by surprise.
 He fell against the steel cot, cutting his head from eyebrow to ear.
 He wasn’t moving… Had she killed him?
 She prayed not.
 There was little sympathy for murderers AND he was a policeman.

 Prodding him with her foot, she cried in relief when he groaned.
 Jumping up she grabbed her shoes and ran, straight into another policeman.
 He had the presence of mind to grab her as she kicked and fought trying to get away, but he held her fast.
 Her fate was sealed.
 She dropped to her knees.